Best Coffee on Merseyside

 As if we needed any more of an excuse to pour ourselves a cup of the black stuff, Merseyside has some of the best coffee around.
 Take a look at this handy guide of the best coffee around our network.

 92 Degrees Coffee

 Perched on the corner of Hardman Street and Hope Street, 92 Degrees Coffee is a favourite amongst the cosmopolitan folk who frequent Liverpool’s Georgian gem Hope Street, a wide cobbled street lined with cafés, bars, sculptures and restaurants.
 Liverpool’s first micro roastery, 92 Degrees are not only expert coffee makers, but they also work closely with their partners to ensure that their products meet ethical standards and are made in a sustainable environment.
-It’s little wonder that they’re getting involved with raising funds as part of UK Coffee Week.
 Drink good and do good.

 Bold Street Coffee @ Santa Maluco

 Some say Bold Street Coffee raised the bar in Liverpool’s coffee game.
 It’s hard to disagree when you sample one of their brews.
 Now based in Castle Street’s Santa Maluco – a short walk from both Moorfields and James Street Stations, they’ve kept their Bold Street moniker and the high-quality beverages and breakfasts they’re known for.
 Make it your priority to pay them a visit and we promise you’ll thank us later.

 It’s not all about the city centre you know.
 Hop on the Northern line towards Southport and you’ll find a whole host of independents less than 20 minutes out of town in Waterloo and Crosby.
 Nearby Waterloo Station, Crosby Coffee are causing a bit of a stir (excuse the pun).
 With beans from all over the world, we recommend their Colombian roast if you’re in need of a strong one.